malinky/malinky-ajax-pagination/readme.txt

 * Add your own Javascript code in the settings which runs after each new set of posts are loaded.
 * Callback receives two parameters: loadedPosts (An array of the new posts) and url (The url that was loaded).

+= Isotope / Masonry =

+If your using an isotope / masonry layout then you'll need to add a callback in the settings to layout the new posts when they are added.
+This should be in the following format.

+    $('.grid').isotope('reloadItems').isotope();

+Change the reference to the class name .grid to your own container element.

 = Additional =

 * If using infinite scroll there is an option to amend the buffer in pixels before the next set of posts are loaded.
 * If using load more button there is an option to amend the button text.
 * You can choose your own preloader.gif.
-* When using pagination the browser back and forward button still operate as expected.
+* When using pagination the browser history is maintained allowing your visitors to use the browser back and forward buttons as expected.

 = Conditional Loading =